Ciano1996/AuctionMechanism/README.md

 - Double bid: The amount of money offered

 ### Explaination and Implementation
+The method is developed as follows:

+- Checks if the corresponding auction exists, and if found, download it from the DHT
+- Then there is the time checking part, to understand if the auction is active or not
+- Then, since it would not be possible, is checked if the bidder is the auction creator or the current best bidder -If these controls are passed, the amount bid is checked, to know if it is enough to participate regoularly and if so, all the information are finally updated in the DHT
 ```
 public String placeABid(String auctionName, Double bid) throws IOException, ClassNotFoundException {